jlleongarcia/jlleongarcia/content/blog/ai-langchain-pandas.md

 #     alt: "ChatPDF" # alt text
 #     caption: "SelfHosting A RAG App to chat with PDFs." # display caption under cover
 tags: ["Gen-AI","Python","Dev"]
-description: 'How to use LangChain to chat with a Pandas DF.'
+description: 'How to use LangChain to chat with a Pandas DF.
+Compared with LlamaIndex Pandas Query Engine'
 url: 'using-langchain-with-pandas-df'
 ---